Algernon Sidney Buford

-Algernon Sidney Buford (January 2, 1826 – May 6, 1911) was a Virginian businessman, politician, and lawyer best known for his 22-year presidency of the Richmond and Danville Railroad, during which he was responsible for growing the line from 140 miles in length to 3,000 miles in length.
-Born in North Carolina to parents of Virginia stock, Buford grew up in Pittsylvania County, Virginia and attended the University of Virginia from 1846 to 1848, graduating with a Bachelor of Law.
-For the next decade, he practiced law in Pittsylvania and Danville and became the owner and editor of the Danville Register.
-These occupations were interrupted by a year's service in the Virginia House of Delegates in 1853.
+Algernon Sidney Buford (January 2, 1826 – May 6, 1911) was a Virginia lawyer, businessman, Confederate officer and politician best known for his 22-year presidency of the Richmond and Danville Railroad following the American Civil War, during which he was responsible for growing the line from 140 miles in length to 3,000 miles in length.
+He also represented Pittsylvania County for one term before the conflict, as well as during the war, and after his retirement represented the City of Richmond for one term.